The tendency to make the one female character

 - WarCraft III:

-- Night Elves have only two melee units, one is male, the other presumably so.
+- Night Elves have only two melee units, one is male, the other... kinda looks like one (though the species has no sexes and does not reproduce at all).
 All their ranged units (save one) are female.
 Their heroes are two male, two female for both ranged and melee.

 - Humans, Naga and Undead have only one female unit, which is ranged.
 Female heroes for these races are all ranged.